 After our first success, I went on to make a Moroccan Tangine, a pot of rice, baked potatoes and boiled eggs!
 The rice I cooked for three hours – 1 cup of rice and 1 ½ cups of water with a dab of butter.
 It was the best rice I’ve ever made.

-So – I’m now hooked on solar cooking and I think the Solavore Sport Solar Oven is brilliant.
+So – I’m now hooked on solar cooking.
 When I try using other solar cookers I’ll be better apt to write a review on what I like/don’t like about the various options.
 As it stands now I’m such a newbie so I can’t really comment (so watch this space!)

 And Simon and I are discussing our options for green energy.